wuruoyun/electron-vue-spring/README.md

 During development, you may simple work on front-end and backend with independent tools.
 Note that the front-end `vue` project has its own `package.json` so it can be built independently.

-* For front-end, simple run `npm run dev` in `vue` folder.
+* To run front-end, simple run `npm run dev` in `vue` folder.
 The webpack dev server will be running on port 9000 with hot reload.
 It is configured to proxy `health` and `api` URL to port 8080.
-* For backend, import the Maven project into your favorite Java IDE and launch from there.
+* To run backend, import the Maven project into your favorite Java IDE and launch from there.
 The embedded Tomcat server will be running on port 8080.
+* To run the Electron part, run `npm run build-server` in root folder to build the jar file, then run `npm run start`.

 ## How it works